 - You recklessly cause serious physical injury to another person; or

-- With criminal negligence, you cause physical injury to another person with a deadly weapon, dangerous instrument or electronic defense weapon.
+- With criminal negligence, you cause physical injury to another person with a deadly weapon, a dangerous instrument or an electronic defense weapon.

 In some cases, you can be charged with Assault in the Third Degree for a domestic violence, or family violence, incident.
-Domestic or family violence crimes are acts that result in physical harm, bodily injury or assault, or a threat of violence that causes fear of imminent physical harm, bodily injury or assault to a family or household member.
+Domestic or family violence crimes are acts that result in physical harm or bodily injury to a family or household member, or a threat of violence that causes fear of imminent physical harm, bodily injury or assault to a family or household member.

 Connecticut defines family or household member to include any of the following persons regardless of their age:

 - Spouse or former spouse

 - Persons related by blood or marriage